Resident Management Companies (RMCs) in high-rise buildings

 RMCs and building safety

-RMCs have duties to ensure the safety of residents in higher-risk buildings under The Building Safety Act 2022 if their building is in scope.
+Building upon the framework of The Building Safety Act 2022, RMCs have specific duties to ensure the safety of residents in higher-risk buildings that fall within its scope.

 This includes: